Blind Uncle Gaspard

 Alcide "Blind Uncle" Gaspard was a partially blind vocalist and guitarist from Louisiana who alternated between string-band music (in a band with his brothers) and traditional Cajun balladry on his recordings for Vocalion.
-Born in Avoyelles Parish, Louisiana in 1878 of Acadian descent, he became partially blinded when he was seven.
+Born in Pointe Coupee Parish, Louisiana in 1878 of Acadian descent, he became partially blinded when he was seven.
 It is unknown how Gaspard became blinded in one eye.